 How to Encourage Your Loved One to Get Help

-It starts with you.
 Start learning more about addiction by reading about it or even attending local addiction support or intervention groups.
-Talking to people who are experienced about the topic will let you know that there are others out there who already dealt with the same problem, and have survived it.
-Connecting to a network of knowledgeable individuals about the topic, more importantly, can also recommend you to intervention services and professionals to you will be very beneficial.
+Connecting with a network of knowledgeable individuals who can share their experiences and recommend intervention services and professionals to you will be very beneficial.

-An intervention specialist can help you to coordinate your intervention.
-For example, writing letters that the family members can read out loud during the intervention.
-Putting thoughts on paper makes them more organized and helps family members better express their feelings without coming off as judging.
-Using the first person when sharing stories during the session, and presenting clear examples of situations where someone felt hurt by the addiction problem also emphasizes the impact of the problem.
+A drug intervention specialist can help you write letters that can be read out loud during the intervention.
+Putting thoughts on paper helps them be more organized.
+It also helps family members better express their feelings without coming across as judgmental.
+Using the first person when sharing stories during the session, and presenting clear examples of situations where someone felt hurt by the addiction also emphasizes the impact of the problem.

-What to Refrain from Doing when Dealing with an Addict
+What Not to Do When Dealing with an Addict

 Addiction is a complex disease.
 While it is perfectly normal to feel hurt or angry by the addict in your life, you should not beat them up about it.
-Putting the blame on the person alone will reinforce their belief that their situation affects only them, and will make them withdraw more from his or her loved ones.
+Putting the blame on the person alone will reinforce their belief that their situation affects only them, and will make them withdraw even more.

-Every intervention requires the relatives of the patient to outline consequences that the person might face in the event that he or she does not agree to seek help.
+Every intervention requires the relatives of the patient to outline consequences that the addict might face in the event that they do not agree to seek help.
 These consequences can range from not providing financial support, or asking someone to move out.
 If, for example, the person involved chooses not to push through with the rehabilitation, be strong enough to follow through with these terms.
-This tough-love approach will be hard for both the family and the person, but it paints a clear picture of the seriousness of the situation to the patient.
+This tough-love approach will be hard for both the family and the addict, but it paints a clear picture of the seriousness of the situation to the addict.

-With the high-stress nature of the issue of addiction, it is common for some people to want to immediately take action.
-Resist from doing this without a proper plan.
-No matter how well-intentioned the action is, lack of planning and knowledge can sabotage the act.
-Reach out to one of our intervention specialists to help with the planning process.
-While at it, remember to trust the drug and alcohol intervention specialist professionals who will be handling the case.
-These people are specially trained to handle the situation with a non-judgmental point of view to ensure its smooth flow.
+With the high-stress nature of addiction, it is common for some people to want to immediately take action.
+Resist going into an intervention without a solid plan.
+No matter how well-intentioned the action is, a lack of planning and knowledge can sabotage your efforts.